plabble/plabble.github.io/transport/index.md

 These two keys are generated because it is not secure to reuse keys with the same nonce when using `chacha20` (we use an empty byte array of 12 bytes as nonce at this point).
 When encrypting the packet we use _Key 0_ to encrypt the header and _Key 1_ to encrypt the body.
 If no encryption is used, _Key 0_ is used to generate the MAC.
 Because the counter differs every time, different encryption keys are used for every packet.

 ### Counters
-The client and the server both keep two counters which are stored in a 2-byte unsigned integer each, a **client counter** and a **server counter**.
-These counters are used as a _nonce_ in the Key Derivation Function (KDF) to generate a shared secret that differs every time.
+The client and the server both keep two counters which are stored in a 2-byte unsigned integer (uint-16) each, a **client counter** and a **server counter**.
+These counters are used as a _nonce_ in the Key Derivation Function (KDF) to generate a shared secret that differs every time and to keep track on requests/responses.
 To encrypt the data or create a MAC the counters are used to [generate a key](#mac-and-encryption-keys).
 A client or server always uses his own counter when sending a message to the other party.
 Because they both keep the two counters, the counter of the other party is also known.
 After each message sent to the other party own counter is incremented.
 After each message that is received from the other party, the other counter is incremented, so a counter increments after the processing of a message.

 #### Counter overflow
 If a counter reaches the maximum value _65535_ (because it is an u16), the connection must be closed because we don't want the risk of reusing encryption keys.
 The client needs to reconnect to the server.